rjbennett3/ansible-mysql/README.md

 A local backup cron job can installed under the `mysqlbck` user.
 The template backup script is located in `templates/backup_all.sh.j2`.
 Note the default behavior has changed in v2.0.0, users need to explicitly activate this options with `mysql_backup: true`.

+Database encryption can be enabled with `mysql_encryption_enabled: yes` (Only been tested with MariaDB 10.3+).
+Only the File Key Management Plugin is supported, and when encrypting the keys, only `FILE:` is supported.
+See options in `defaults/main.yml` for options.

 Requirements
 ------------
 See `meta/main.yml`.